 HOLLY JACKSON

-I’m a first-year PhD student in computer science at UC Berkeley advised by Ben Recht.
+I’m a second-year PhD student in computer science at UC Berkeley advised by Ben Recht.

 Previously, I received my Bachelor’s in electrical engineering and computer science from MIT and my Master’s in human rights studies from Columbia University.